Dialpad Powerdialer with Salesforce

 • Relative date evaluation job - Frequency to trigger job to evaluate relative dates in list filter criteria of existing powerdialer lists on a regular basis.
 We need to enable this if the customer uses any relative filters in the Dynamic list.

-Viewing Powerdialer List Assignments
+Viewing Powerdialer list assignments

 As an Agent, you can view your Powerdialer list assignments using the “My Dialpad'' tab in Salesforce.
 This page allows the agent to find out the records in his/her Powerdialer queue in the sequence used by the Salesforce application to vend out the records for powerdialing.
 You can also view lists that are assigned to you in this page.